Ancient medicines you’d be better off without

 bloodletting

-The practice known as blood-letting has been used by many cultures and nations across the globe but the earliest records of this strange remedy comes from ancient Rome.
+The practice known as blood-letting has been used by many cultures and nations across the globe but the earliest records of this strange remedy come from ancient Rome.
 When someone was ill it was believed the reason was that their blood was poisoned with “sickness” and needed to be removed.
-To do this they would make a series of small cuts on someones arm or leg and simply drain the blood out.
+To do this they would make a series of small cuts on someone’s arm or leg and simply drain the blood out.
 They believed the bad blood would seep out and be replaced with new blood the body makes, eventually draining out all the sickness.
 This only meant that the body would have to work harder to create more blood at the same time as dealing with whatever illness it was.
 The practice continued all the way up until the 19th century and was especially popular with the gentry of Europe.

 How to make yourself immune to the Bubonic Plague

 During the mid 1300s a plague known as the Black Death devastated Europe and wiped out around half its population.
-During this age no one understood how to make effective medicine, but they did know that having an illness once meant you were much less likely to catch it a second time, or at least as badly as before.
-In an attempt to make themselves immune to the plague they would take scabs off an infected persons wound and grind it into a powder before snorting it.
+During this age, no one understood how to make effective medicine, but they did know that having an illness once meant you were much less likely to catch it a second time, or at least as badly as before.
+In an attempt to make themselves immune to the plague, they would take scabs off an infected person’s wound and grind it into a powder before snorting it.
 The other method would be to make a small cut on your arm and rub infected puss into it, but whichever method you choose there’s no chance it will work since modern immunity shots are very heavily processed and involve more than rubbing infected puss into your arm which would only give you the illness you might have otherwise avoided.

 Ancient Greek remedy to increase your life span

 Mercury is one of the most dangerous metals you can come into contact with.
-Not only is it highly toxic but the fumes are very poisonous and can cause a number of effects from brain damage in unborn children to heart and lung problems.
+Not only is it highly toxic but the fumes are very poisonous and can cause many effects from brain damage in unborn children to heart and lung problems.
 If you’ve ever heard the saying “mad as a hatter” it comes from when hat makers used mercury in the creation of hats and the fumes from the substance caused them to go insane.
 A long time ago starting in Ancient Greece amongst other places, mercury was considered to be a miracle cure and was heavily used as an ointment and even made into drinks.
-The tomb built for the emperor that contains the terracotta army was a man named Emperor Qin Shi Huang who regularly drank mercury and ultimately was killed by one of its organ destroying effects.
+The tomb built for the emperor that contains the terracotta army was a man named Emperor Qin Shi Huang who regularly drank mercury and ultimately was killed by one of its organ-destroying effects.
 It wasn’t until the 20th century that people found out just how dangerous it is, and it was even used as a treatment for syphilis in Britain at one point.

 Another Ancient Egyptian cure for……..anything